nae9on/VoronoiVideo/README.md

 # Other information

 The build is tested on Windows with [MinGW distribution](https://nuwen.net/mingw.html) containing GCC 8.2.0 and Boost 1.69.0.
-Version CGAL-5.0.2 and OpenCV 4.20 are used for build.
+Version CGAL-5.0.2 and OpenCV 4.20 are used during build.
 The project is organised following a [Strategy design pattern](https://en.wikipedia.org/wiki/Strategy_pattern).